evanmiller67/absurd-calorie-burner/README.md

 ### Iteration 2
+This is up for debate, but some ideas we've had are:

+##### UI
 * Show what foods you're burning off (# of Big Macs, chicken nuggets, etc)
+  * Data research to grab several foods from different restaurants
+  * Grab data from candy bars, ice cream, pizza, etc.
+* Convert added pounds to household items (microwave, rocking chair, recliner, tv, etc.)

+##### Backend
+* Bound additional weight multiplier to depend on a selected item
+* Load data into memory rather than db

 ### Iteration 3
 * List view of different exercies
+  * Order by time (most to least)
+* Easter eggs?